eficode-academy/istio-katas/001-basic-traffic-routing.md

 and a new version `v2` of the **name** service.
 This will demonstrate normal kubernetes load balancing between services.

-Then we are going to use two Istio custom resource definitions(CRD's) which are the building blocks of Istio's traffic routing functionality to route traffic to the desired workloads.
+Then we are going to use two Istio custom resource definitions([CRD's](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)) which are the building blocks of Istio's traffic routing functionality to route traffic to the desired workloads.

-These are the VirtualService and the DestinationRule CRD's.
+These are the [VirtualService](https://istio.io/latest/docs/reference/config/networking/virtual-service/) and the [DestinationRule](https://istio.io/latest/docs/reference/config/networking/destination-rule/) CRD's.

-## Exercise 1
+## VirtualService

-With Istio on kubernetes you use virtual services to route traffic to kubernetes services.
+You use virtual services to route traffic to kubernetes services.

+VirtualService is used in addition to the normal Kubernetes service object.
 A VirtualService defines a set of traffic routing rules to apply when a host is addressed.

 Each routing rule defines matching criteria for traffic of a specific protocol.
 If the traffic is matched, then it is sent to a named destination **service** or subset/version of it.

+An example of a VirtualService is seen below:

 ```yaml
 apiVersion: networking.istio.io/v1alpha3